alexander-pastukhov/writing-games-with-python-and-psychopy/docs/07-whack-a-mole.md

 ## Whacking that mole
 We have moles that appear at a random location after a random delay for a random period of time.
 Now we just need to add an ability to whack 'em!
 You whack a mole only when it is present.
 Thus, we only need to modify and handle the [waitKeys()](https://psychopy.org/api/event.html#psychopy.event.waitKeys) call for the presentation interval.

 First, create a new constant with three keys that correspond to three locations.
 I would suggest using `["left", "down", "right"]`, which are cursor keys^[Want to know key codes for sure?
-Write a small program that open a window and then repeatedly waits for any key press and prints out into console.].
+Write a small program that opens a window and then repeatedly waits for any key press and prints out into console.].
 Next, you need to use them for the `keyList` parameter.
 However, we cannot use this list directly, as we also need the **escape** key.
 The simplest way is to put "escape" into its own list and concatenate the two lists via `+`: `["escape"] + YOUR_CONSTANT_WITH_KEYS`.
 Do this concatenation directly when you set a value to the `keyList` in the function call.
 Before we continue, run the code and test that you can abort the program during the presentation (but not during the blank interval) by pressing any of these three keys.
 Also check that **escape** still works!

 Now that we have keys to press, we need more sophisticated processing (we gonna have quite a few nested conditional statements).
 We still need to check whether [waitKeys()](https://psychopy.org/api/event.html#psychopy.event.waitKeys) returned `None` first.
 If it did not, it must have returned a list of pressed keys.
 Actually, it will be a list with just a single item^[You will get more than one item in that list only if you set `clearEvents=False`.
 In this case, you will get the list of keys pressed before the call.
 However, if you opted for a default `clearEvents=True`, you will get only one key press in the list (at least I was never able to get more than one).], so we can work with it directly via `keys[0]`.
 Use conditional [if-else statement](#if-statement) to break out of the loop if the player pressed **escape**.
 Otherwise, it was one of the three "whack" keys.

 Our next step is to establish which index the key corresponds to.
-Python makes it extremely easy as lists have `.index(value)` method that returns the index of the value within the list.
-You have the (CONSTANT) list with the keys, you have the pressed key: Figure out the index and check whether it matches the index of the target (`imole` variable in my code).
+Python makes it extremely easy as lists have [.index(value)](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists) method that returns the index of the value within the list.
+You have the (CONSTANT) list with the keys and you have the pressed key: Figure out the index and check whether it matches the index of the target (`imole` variable in my code).
 If it does, let us provide a visual feedback of success: change mole (circle) `fillColor` to white, draw it, and [wait](https://psychopy.org/api/clock.html#psychopy.clock.wait) for 300 ms (setup a constant for feedback duration).
 This way, the mole will turn white and remain briefly on the screen when hit but will disappear immediately, if you missed.

 ::: {.rmdnote .program}
 Put your code into _code09.py_.
 :::

 ## You did it!
 Congratulations on your first video game!
 It could use some bells-and-whistles like having a score, combos would be cool, proper mole images instead circle, etc. but it works and it is fun (if you do not feel challenged, reduce the presentation time)!
-Submit your files and next time we will ditch the keyboard and learn how to handle the mouse for the Memory game.
+Submit your files and next time we will ditch the keyboard and learn how to handle the mouse in the Memory game.